prezine/prezine/README.md

 - Projects related to inclusion for with people with special needs and/or the enviroment

 #### 🤔 I’m looking for help with volunteers on
-- some crypto ideas, yet to be developed
+- some gaming ideas, yet to be developed

 #### 💬 Ask me about
 - Absolutely anything